Cardinals vs. Mets Player Props Betting Odds

-Player prop bet odds for Nolan Arenado, Pete Alonso and others are listed when the St. Louis Cardinals host the New York Mets at Busch Stadium on Friday (first pitch at 8:15 PM ET).
+Player prop bet odds for Pete Alonso, Nolan Arenado and others are listed when the New York Mets visit the St. Louis Cardinals at Busch Stadium on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!